© XAVIER RIBAS - Habitus (2007) 67 C-Type prints size 35 x 43 cm. Edition of 3 - PDF

-Most of the housing estates of Barcelona were built in the 1960s and early 1970s*.
-At the time, they were promoted as a state solution to eradicate the shantytowns of the peripheries.
-However, the typology of the buildings, along with the lack of public services and the little attention paid to the configuration of the street and public spaces tainted their early years.
-As in many other European cities, the housing estates of Barcelona were born stigmatized.
-With the arrival of democracy in Spain, and after long years of belligerent demands by local communities, public investment for urban regeneration was brough in.
-Now, the housing estates have finally been integrated, to varying degrees, into the urban fabric of the city.
-Or better, as it’s been said, they have “become city”.
-This kaleidoscopic image, made out of 67 photographs with a number of interruptions, attempts to represent something else as well: not only the urban transformation these housing estates have undergone recently, but most importantly how their public spaces are navigated, appropriated, incorporated by their residents.
+The housing estates built around the city of Barcelona in the 1960s and early 1970s were a state solution to eradicate the shantytowns which had been proliferating on the city's peripheries.
+However, the typology of the buildings, the lack of public services, and the little attention paid to the configuration of the street and public spaces tainted their early years.
+As in many other European cities, these housing estates were stigmatized from their very beginnings.
+At the end of the 1970's public investment and urban regeneration was brought in, finally, after many years of belligerent demands by local communities.
+Today, the housing estates seem integrated, to varying degrees, into the urban fabric of the city, they have become city.
+This kaleidoscopic image, made out of 67 photographs [with a number of interruptions] attempts to represent not only the urban transformation these housing estates have undergone recently, but most importantly how their public spaces are navigated, appropriated and incorporated by their residents.
+Stephen Barber wrote in Fragments of the European City (1995) that the true character of the contemporary European city is to be found in the urban peripheries, not in the city's historical centres, which have become corporate outposts for global tourism, their history pitted-out, turned into an amenity, commodified, conveniently pleasant, and domesticated.
+The housing estates photographed in this series [La Mina, Bellvitge, Ciutat Satèl·lit, Can Serra, Ciutat Meridiana and Badia del Vallès], even when they are turned into 'city' by an act of urban regeneration, exude a strong sense of the body, which could be seen to counteract both an absence of history and the closer impositions of the city.
 Paraphrasing Richard Sennett, these photographs are more about the flesh than the stones.
-Stephen Barber wrote that the true character of the contemporary European city is to be found in the peripheries, not in the historical centres, which have become corporate outposts for global tourism, their history pitted-out, turned into an amenity, convenient, pleasant, domesticated.
-The housing estates here, even when they are turned into 'city' by an act of urban regeneration, exude a strong sense of the body, which could be seen to counteract both an absence of History and the closer impositions of the city.
-Perhaps the body is the place of the periphery, its history. * The housing estates represented here are: La Mina, Bellvitge, Ciutat Satèl·lit, Can Serra, Ciutat Meridiana and Badia del Vallès. © Xavier Ribas (2007)
+Perhaps the body is the place of the periphery, its history.

 +